Javonte gets plenty of work but Broncos lose in final seconds again, 21-20 to 49ers

 McLaughlin added a second touchdown in the fourth quarter, turning a short Ben DiNucci passi into a 9-yard touchdown reception with 5:35 remaining to put the Broncos up, 20-12.

+Bidding to make the 53-man roster as an undrafted rookie and the No. 3 tailback, McLaughlin also returned kickoffs -- muffing one but returning another 44 yards -- and rushied for 45 yards on seven carries.

+“We’ve been seeing it, if you’re paying attention in practice,'' Payton said of McLaughlin's versatility.
+"You got a chance to see it but I wouldn’t say anyone was surprised.”

-But Trey Lance, the 49ers' third quarterback who three years ago was the No. 3 pick in the NFL Draft, through a 22-yard touchdown pass to tight end Cameron Latu with 2:34 remaining, narrowing the score to 20-18.
-Too much celebrating drew a flag against the 49ers, whose extended game-tying, 2-point attempt was no good.
+But Trey Lance, the 49ers' third quarterback who three years ago was the No. 3 pick in the NFL Draft, threw a 22-yard touchdown pass to tight end Cameron Latu with 2:34 remaining, narrowing the score to 20-18.
+Too much celebrating drew a flag against the 49ers, whose lenghty game-tying, 2-point attempt was no good.

-McLaughlin, bidding to make the 53-man roster as the No. 3 tailback, also returned kickoffs -- muffing one but returning another 44 yards -- and rushied for 45 yards on seven carries.

 Most of the Broncos' offensive starters were in for 25 plays -- 13 with No. 1 quarterback Russell Wilson on the first drive, and 12 with No. 2 quarterback Jarrett Stidham on the second drive.